 Drought Concerns Continue With 2022 Spring Climate Outlook

-The climate outlook for the spring season has increased concern for drought to continue in South Dakota.
-On March 17, the U.S. Drought Monitor showed two-thirds of the state in either moderate or severe drought.…
+BROOKINGS, S.D. – The climate outlook for the spring season has increased concern for drought to continue in South Dakota.
+On March 17, the U.S. Drought Monitor showed two-thirds of the state in either moderate…